lenehey/dw_tpl_peanutbutter/peanutbutter/README.md

-# Monochrome Template for Dokuwiki
+# PeanutButter Template for Dokuwiki, based on Monochrome

 This template is meant for traditional wiki usage.
-The general look was partly inspired by Dokuwiki’s default template.
-As an additional means of navigation it features a sitemap on every page.
+The general look was partly inspired by Dokuwiki’s default template and partly by Vector2022 of MediaWiki.

 ## License